 TA: How many years have you been traveling and what got you hooked?

-Nathalie: I've always loved to travel, in fact, I've been on the move from the start of young adulthood with experiences including having lived in California as an expat for a few years then aboard a sailboat as a chef-mate for a few more, safe to say travel was always meant to be in my life path.
-But what really got me hooked was an 10 month road trip through South & Central America.
+Nathalie: I've always loved to travel, in fact, I've been on the move from the start of young adulthood with experiences including having lived in California as an expat for a few years then aboard a sailboat as a chef-mate for a few more, safe to say travel was always meant to be in my life.
+But what really got me hooked was a 10 month road trip through South and Central America.

 TA: Do you specialize in a particular type of travel?